What is a Data Logger?

 What are the different types of data loggers?

-The three main types of data loggers include stand-alone data loggers, web-based data logging systems, and wireless data nodes, and Bluetooth Smart data loggers.
+The four main types of data loggers include stand-alone data loggers, web-based data logging systems, wireless data nodes, and Bluetooth Smart data loggers.

-Stand-alone data loggers are compact, reusable, and portable, and offer low cost and easy setup and deployment.
+Stand-alone USB data loggers are compact, reusable, and portable, and offer low cost and easy setup and deployment.
 Internal-sensor models are used for monitoring at the logger location, while external-sensor models (with flexible input channels for a range of external sensors) can be used for monitoring at some distance from the logger.
 Most stand-alone loggers communicate with a computer via a USB interface.
 For greater convenience, a data shuttle device can be used to offload data from the logger for transport back to a computer.

 Web-based data logging systems enable remote, around-the-clock Internet-based access to data via GSM cellular, WI-FI, or Ethernet communications.
 These systems can be configured with a variety of external plug-in sensors and transmit collected data to a secure web server for accessing the data.

 Wireless data nodes transmit real-time data from dozens of points to a central computer, eliminating the need to manually retrieve and offload data from individual data loggers.